How to Make a Supersaturated Solution With Sugar

 Temperature is key to preparing a supersaturated sugar solution.

-A "supersaturated" solution contains more dissolved material than it should, according to the compound's solubility.
-In the case of sugar, whose chemical name is "sucrose," about 211 grams will dissolve in 100 milliliters of water.
+A “supersaturated” solution contains more dissolved material than it should, according to the compound’s solubility.
+In the case of sugar, whose chemical name is “sucrose,” about 211 grams will dissolve in 100 milliliters of water.
 The first key to preparing supersaturated solutions lies in the temperature of the water.
-Solubility is temperature-dependent; more sugar will dissolve in hot water than will dissolve in cold water.
+Solubility depends on temperature; more sugar will dissolve in hot water than in cold.
 The second key to preparing supersaturated solutions lies in preventing the excess sugar from crystallizing (solidifying) as the solution cools.
-In general, rapid cooling favors the formation of supersaturated solutions, whereas slow cooling favors crystallization.
+In general, rapid cooling produces supersaturated solutions, whereas slow cooling favors crystallization.

 Things You'll Need